Lawxsz/make-u-own-stealer/README.md

 - 🛑 WhatsApp Stealer
 - 🌟 ¿More? **Leave a Star** and suggest!

-# BYPASS AVS - VM - RDP ♟️
+# SETUP & BYPASS AVS - VM - RDP ♟️
+- First, download the files and execute the builder.py, before put u webhook in configs.py and done!, u need python 3.8.9 and all requeriments
 - 🎓 I made a repository about it, go check it out! 🎓
 - https://github.com/Lawxsz/bypass-virus-total
 # Prysmax Stealer 💽